Paul Hipp: Early life

-Paul Hipp was born in Philadelphia, Pennsylvania and grew up in Warminster.
-He left Pennsylvania for New York City immediately after high school, starting his career playing guitar and singing for tips on the streets of Greenwich Village while studying acting with acting coach Mira Rostova and at HB Studio with William Hickey.
+Paul Hipp was born in Philadelphia, Pennsylvania, and grew up in Warminster.
+After graduating high school, he moved to New York City performed guitar for tips in Greenwich Village while studying acting with acting coach Mira Rostova and at HB Studio with William Hickey.

 Career

-Hipp found employment as a musician at various clubs.
-At the same time, he started landing roles on TV shows and commercials.
-He made his New York stage debut in the off-Broadway show Rockabilly Road at the West Bank Theater.

 New York filmmaker Abel Ferrara saw one of Hipp's shows and asked him to audition for the role of Nino Valacci in his upcoming film China Girl.
 Hipp landed the role, and a decades-long collaboration began as he became a mainstay in Ferrara's core group of actors that includes Christopher Walken, Harvey Keitel and Willem Dafoe.
 During the filming of China Girl, Hipp wrote his first published song, “Midnight For You”, used as the film's end credit theme song.

 Hipp then co-starred in the off-Broadway show A Minor Incident with Carole King.
 Hipp played “Midnight For You” for King, who later credited this song for inspiring her to come out of musical retirement.
 The two started writing songs together, and King often sat in with Hipp at his New York gigs.
 The two collaborated on songs for her Capitol Records release City Streets, including the song "I Can't Stop Thinking About You", which Hipp co-wrote and plays guitar and performs backing vocals on.
 A tour followed the LP release which featured Hipp joining King onstage for a duet on that song.
 While on stage with King at London's Royal Albert Hall, the producers of a new West End musical Buddy: The Buddy Holly Story saw Hipp.
 They invited him to audition for the role of Buddy Holly, and he was cast in the role.
-Buddy opened to rave reviews on 12 October 1989, at The Victoria Palace Theatre, and Hipp was nominated for the Laurence Olivier Award for Outstanding Performance by an Actor in a Musical.
+Buddy opened to rave reviews on October 12, 1989, at The Victoria Palace Theatre, and Hipp was nominated for the Laurence Olivier Award for Outstanding Performance by an Actor in a Musical.
 The following year, Hipp opened as 'Buddy' at Broadway's Shubert Theater in New York.
 He was nominated for a Tony Award for his performance and won a Theater World Award.